EkoLabs/eko-wp-plugin/README.md

 You can install the plugin into your Wordpress site in one of the following ways:

 1. Install directly from wordpress plugin repository:
-    - In wp dashboard, go to Admin > Add New
+    - In wp dashboard, go to Plugins > Add New
     - Search for "eko-video"
     - click on "install Now", wp will than install the plugin to your site
     - Once installed, click on "Activate"